cocogt96/cocogt96.github.io/_pages/about.md

 Tao Guo was a member of the Pervasive Edge Intelligence Lab at ***`The Hong Kong Polytechnic University (PEILab)`***, directed by Prof. Song Guo.
 She obtained her Ph.D. degree in Computer Science from ***`The Hong Kong Polytechnic University`*** in 2024.
 Prior to that, she obtained her B.E. degree from ***`Huazhong University of Science and Technology`*** in 2017, and M.S. degree from ***`Columbia University in the City of New York`*** in 2019.
 Her research interests mainly lie in **Edge Learning**, **Federated Learning**, **Trustworthy Machine Learning** and **Large Vision-Language Models**.
 She published papers in top venues like ***`WWW, ATC, NeurIPS, TMC`***, etc.

-I am currently expected to graduate soon and am currently open to research opportunities. :sparkles:
+I am currently an assitant professor at ***`Shenzhen University`***.

+Graduate and undergraduate students interested in the research directions mentioned above are welcome to join us.
+Please send your resume, transcript, and any relevant representative works (if any) to ***cocogt@szu.edu.cn***  :sparkles: